itssixtyn3in/ODCheck/README.md

 ```
 ODCheck provides a few customization options from here that can be used, depending on what all you want to test.

 - Option 1) This will customize the variables of the files that ODCheck will watch out for when the agent has been executed on a host.
 The setup will also require that you know the tenant and document library name that you will be using for the mutual sync connection.
-When setting up a document library that can be
+This information will be required to setup the sync connection to the correct local folder.

 - Option 2) Inject a file name with the Right-To-Left-Override character to spoof the file extension.